insoft-lab/BAFLineDP/README.md

 ### Code Preprocessing
 Download the datasets from the [github_url](https://github.com/awsm-research/line-level-defect-prediction) and keep them in `datasets/original/`.

-Run the following command to prepare data for file-level model training.
+Run the following command to prepare data for model training.
 The output will be stored in `datasets/preprocessed_data/`.

 	python code_preprocessing.py